cogini/elixir-deploy-template/README.md

 Ansible has a [vault](http://docs.ansible.com/ansible/2.5/user_guide/vault.html) function which you can use to store keys.
-The lets you encrypt variable data and check it into source control.
-Only people with the key can read it.
+The lets you encrypt variable data and check it into source control, and only people with the password can read it.

 There are trade-offs in managing secrets.